FAQS

 -

-Yes. we use Simple Practice for all Telehealth, billing, and paperwork management.
+Yes.
+I use Simple Practice for all Telehealth, billing, and paperwork management.
 Simple Practice is fully HIPAA complaint, so all interactions will be and remain private.
-Note that if you are d/Deaf or have auditory processing disorder (APD), we are more than happy to use Zoom so that you can have access to closed captioning.
-If this will be a need for you, just let your clinician or the front desk know.
+Note that if you are d/Deaf, hard of hearing (HOH), or have auditory processing disorder (APD), I am more than happy to use Zoom or Google Meet so that you can have access to closed captioning (CC).
+If this will be a need for you, just let the front desk or me know.

 -